yKubilay/stribe-app/README.md

 npm run dev -- --open
 ```

-Now the application runs in your browser window on locally, with Hot Module Replacement(HMR) active from Vite.
+Now the application runs in your browser window locally, with Hot Module Replacement(HMR) active from Vite.

 ## Customize configuration